mozilla-extensions/firefox-translations/extension/docs/DEV.md

 git submodule update --init --recursive
 ```

-2. Put the model files to be included in the build into `../bergamot-translator/models/` according to the instructions [here](../bergamot-translator/README.md).
+2. Add the model files to be included in the build according to the instructions [here](../bergamot-translator/README.md).

 3. Run the build and import script (in the `extension/` folder in this repo):